pjavier98/tor-file-transfer-project/README.md

 ## Application Installation and Execution:

-* Must be with Python installed, preferably on latest version Updated (Version used: Python 3.6.8)
+* Must be with Python installed, preferably on latest version Updated:

+(Version used: Python 3.6.8)

 [Install Python for Linux/MacOS/Windows](https://www.python.org/downloads/)

-* Must be with pip3 installed
+* Must be with pip3 installed:

 [How to install pip3 on Linux](https://linuxize.com/post/how-to-install-pip-on-ubuntu-18.04/)